-The purpose of this Policy is to establish guidelines for use of IT facilities so as to ensure it is used in an appropriate manner.
+The purpose of this Policy is to establish guidelines for use of Shire of Boddington (Shire) IT facilities so as to ensure they are used in an appropriate manner.

 This Policy applies to all Shire of Boddington employees and others to whom access to IT facilities has been provided.